ReubenBond/docs/docs/orleans/grains/index.md

 While `OnActivateAsync`, if overridden, is always called as part of the grain activation process, `OnDeactivateAsync` is not guaranteed to get called in all situations, for example, in case of a server failure or other abnormal event.
 Because of that, applications should not rely on `OnDeactivateAsync` for performing critical operations such as the persistence of state changes.
 They should use it only for best-effort operations.

+### Configure response timeout

+Calls to grain methods will timeout if a response is not received within a specified time period.
+By default, this period is **30 seconds**.
+You can configure the default response timeout by configuring the <xref:Orleans.Configuration.MessagingOptions.ResponseTimeout> property:

+* By configuring <xref:Orleans.Configuration.MessagingOptions.ResponseTimeout> on <xref:Orleans.Configuration.ClientMessagingOptions>, on an external client.
+* By configuring <xref:Orleans.Configuration.MessagingOptions.ResponseTimeout> on <xref:Orleans.Configuration.SiloMessagingOptions>, on a server.

+Response timeout can also be configured on a per-method basis using the <xref:Orleans.ResponseTimeoutAttribute>

 ## See also

 - [Grain extensions](grain-extensions.md)